JTED Notice of Funding Opportunity 2025

 • Category 2 - Youth

-• Offers career development opportunities and work-based learning (e.g., pre-apprentice and apprenticeship) for youth ages 16-24 with one or more barriers to education, training, and employment.
+• Offers career development opportunities and work-based learning (e.g., pre-apprentice and apprenticeship) and includes one or a combination of industry-recognized credentials for youth ages 16-24 with one or more barriers to education, training, and employment.

 • Involve educators and business leaders to develop a mix of academic, employability (including digital skills and digital financial literacy), and technical skills through contextualized instruction.

-Barrier reduction services is strongly recommended to be incorporated in the service delivery module to increases family stability and job retention by covering accumulated emergency costs for basic needs.
+Barrier reduction services are strongly recommended to be incorporated in the service delivery module to increase family stability and job retention by covering accumulated emergency costs for basic needs.

 Submission Details

-Application Deadline: The application due date for this round of funding is 5:00PM (Central Time) Date.
+Application Deadline: The application due date for this round of funding is December 19, 2025 by 11:59PM (Central Time).
 Failure to meet the application deadline or failure to submit all required materials may result in the Department returning the application without review or may preclude the Department from making the award.

 Application Submission Requirements: Application materials must be submitted to the Department via the SmartSheet.
 The link to the SmartSheet is in the NOFO.
 The Department will not accept applications submitted by mail, overnight mail, diskette, or by fax machine.
 Electronic submissions including links to documents stored in Google Docs or other cloud-based servers are not allowed.
 The Department is under no obligation to review applications that do not comply with the above requirements.